 When you give regular health examinations to individual residents, it can help you rapidly discern how a healthy versus unhealthy member of each species generally looks, feels, and acts.
 This can help you identify and prioritize care if residents give subtle signs that something may be amiss.
 Some individuals in your care will likely have ongoing health challenges (or may just be a little different than other members of their species!); giving them a regular checkup will help you know what’s normal for them, or if they’re having an illness flare up or additional concern that must be addressed.

 Some species or individuals are adept at hiding discomfort, pain, and illness.
 While this is a valuable species skill for protecting themselves from predation, it makes for more challenging ongoing healthcare for your residents!
 By providing regular health examinations to residents who seem healthy on first glance, you can discover issues that they may have been suffering with for a long while, or provide proactive care for minor health issues before they become much more serious.

 Address Sanctuary Concerns

-Providing health examinations to whole flocks can help you see wider patterns in your populations; for instance, if a number of residents in the same living space develop a deficiency, there may be a systemic nutritional issue with supplementation you’re providing or an environmental issue causing deficiencies.
+Providing health examinations to whole flocks can help you see wider patterns in your populations; for instance, if a number of residents in the same The indoor or outdoor area where an animal resident lives, eats, and rests. develop a deficiency, there may be a systemic nutritional issue with supplementation you’re providing or an environmental issue causing deficiencies.
 If a number of residents get injured in specific ways over a period of time, there might be a problem with habitat design or pasture that must be addressed to protect your residents’ health.